ksuwal22/INST490-Capstone-Project/README.md

 # INST490-Capstone-Project
 Data analysis project on impact of weather and soil on corn yields in Maryland

+Data Sets: Contains all the data sets used for this project

+  soil.csv: data set measuring moisture levels of subsoil and top soil

   bushelsPerAcre.csv : Corn yield dataset

   weather.csv: data set includig data about weather variables

   corn_yield.csv : data set after cleaning and merging previous two data set

-soil.csv: data set measuring moisture levels of subsoil and top soil
+Data Visualizations: Contains all the data visualizations created for this project

   data.ipynd: jupyter notebook where we merged our data

   statistics.ipynb: jupyter notebook where we performed all our statistical analysis and created out prediction model

   soil.ipynb: jupyter notebook of correlations between soil and weather and corn yeilds showing impact of AI